Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 Desember 2025 18.29.18 UTC
+- WIB: Senin, 15 Desember 2025 20.05.38 UTC
-- WITA: Senin, 15 Desember 2025 19.29.18 UTC
+- WITA: Senin, 15 Desember 2025 21.05.38 UTC
-- WIT: Senin, 15 Desember 2025 20.29.18 UTC
+- WIT: Senin, 15 Desember 2025 22.05.38 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: technology
+Kategori: friendship